 These factors suggest that even conditional on human technological progress continuing, the probability that human values are realized in the future may not be very large.
 Carrying out human values seems to require a singleton that's not a blind optimizer, that can stably preserve values, and that is shaped by designers who care about human values rather than selfish gain or something else.
 This is important to keep in mind when we imagine what future humans might be able to bring about with their technology.

 Some people believe that sufficiently advanced superintelligences will discover the moral truth and hence necessarily do the right things.
 Thus, it's claimed, as long as humanity survives and grows more intelligent, the right things will eventually happen.
 There are two problems with this view.
 First, Occam's razor militates against the existence of a moral truth (whatever that's supposed to mean).
 Second, even if such moral truth existed, why should a superintelligence care about it?
 There are plenty of brilliant people on Earth today who eat meat.
 They know perfectly well the suffering that it causes, but their motivational systems aren't sufficiently engaged by the harm they're doing to farm animals.
 The same can be true for superintelligences.
 Indeed, arbitrary intelligences in mind-space needn't have even the slightest inklings of empathy for the suffering that sentients experience.

 Some scenarios for future suffering

-Even if humans do preserve control over the future of Earth-based life, there are still many ways in which space colonization would multiply suffering.
+Even if humans do maintain control over the future of Earth-based life, potentially allowing people to realize positive futures that they desire, there are still many ways in which space colonization would likely multiply suffering.
 Following are some of them.

 Spread of wild animals